Profile information

 Can possibly accept pets

-Pets must be friendly with babies, children, dogs & cats.
+Pets must be friendly with babies, dogs, and cats.
 We do have wild animals around, including snakes.
-Our cat is often out all night and she is ok, but please be aware/careful.

 How many Workawayers can stay?